vedro-universe/vedro-docs/docs/core/step-status.md

 ## Overview

-The `StepStatus` enumeration is designed to represent the possible states of a `StepResult`, indicating the current status of an individual test step within a scenario.
+The `StepStatus` enumeration is designed to represent the possible states of a <Link to="/docs/core/step-result">`StepResult`</Link>, indicating the current status of an individual test step within a scenario.

 ```python
 from enum import Enum